DTLSServer Class

 KeepAliveTime: The inactivity time, in seconds, before a HeartbeatRequest is sent.

 This configuration specifies the inactivity time, in seconds, before sending a HeartbeatRequest message.
-HeartbeatRequest messages are only sent if the Heartbeat Extension is supported by the connection.
+HeartbeatRequest messages are only sent if the Heartbeat Extension is supported by the remote host.

-If a connection is inactive (idle) for the specified time, the class will send a HeartbeatRequest message to the corresponding connection.
+If the connection is inactive for the specified time, the class will send a HeartbeatRequest message to the remote host.
 If no response is received, the class will continue sending Heartbeats every KeepAliveInterval seconds.
 By default, this value is 60 seconds and will only apply if KeepAlive is true.

-LogLevel: Controls the level of detail that is logged through the Log event.
+LogLevel: This configuration controls the level of detail that is logged through the Log event.

 This configuration controls the level of detail that is logged through the Log event.
 Possible values are as follows: